DragonSlayer87/eXtremeServer/README.md

 - user system (username, password1, password2)
 - cross platform (windows, linux, mac, bsd, arch, ...)
 - Duel Mode
+- Autosendmap functions
 - possibility to rename bots ("ainame" in server-init)
 - askidban library (ban some vpns from server)
 - really often updates with bugfixes, new functions, ...
 - spy mode (invisible spectator)
-- implementation of rugby mode (if you carry the flag and shoot a teammate with a rifle, you pass the flag to your target)
+- implementation of rugby mode (if you carry the flag and shoot a teammate with a rifle, you pass the flag to your target) (supports all multiplayer weapons)
 - allowmaster, allowadmin, allowroot, disallowmaster, disallowadmin, disallowroot (allow/disallow a specified player to claim a specified privilege)
 - block selfdamage or teamdamage
 - possibility of enabling and disabling commands via server-init.cfg